yufeizhao/yufeizhao.github.io/research.md

   _Journal of Combinatorial Theory, Series A_ 145 (2017), 364--368.

-* [A counterexample to the Bollobás-Riordan conjectures on sparse graph limits](https://arxiv.org/abs/2003.05272) (with Ashwin Sah, Mehtaab Sawhney, and Jonathan Tidor)
+* [A counterexample to the Bollobás-Riordan conjectures on sparse graph limits](https://arxiv.org/abs/2003.05272) (with Ashwin Sah, Mehtaab Sawhney, and Jonathan Tidor) \\
+  _Combinatorics, Probability and Computing_, to appear.

 **Random matrices**